-The importance of working in partnership with civil society must continue to inform the new framework.
-As Governments around the world consider how to move forward on their Global Goal commitments, partnering with women's rights organisations and networks will be critical to success.
+Yet, women's rights organisations continue to face financial unsustainability and current funding trends often constrain the ability of these organisations to access funding.
 In a context where women's rights organisations are increasingly facing backlash and hard won gains are under attack, it is more important than ever that these organisations are supported and resourced.